mwilliamson/mammoth.js/README.md

 `p[style-name='Heading 1'] => h1:fresh`

-The two consective `Heading 1` .docx paragraphs will then be converted to two separate `h1` elements.
+The two consecutive `Heading 1` .docx paragraphs will then be converted to two separate `h1` elements.

 Reusing elements is useful in generating more complicated HTML structures.
 For instance, suppose your .docx contains asides.